A Commitment to Sustainable Materials & Environmental Responsibility

 • Fiber Scrap: nearly 50 tons of twisted yarn waste was sold to repurposers needing clean material for creating new products.

-• Supplier Engagement: Samson has adjusted its vendor expectations and evaluation methods to encourage reducing wasteful packaging practices.
+• Supplier Engagement: Samson has adjusted its vendor expectations and evaluation methods to encourage reducing wasteful packaging practices and reduce the environmental impact of our materials.

 Synthetic rope is often a consumable component in operations.
 While Samson prides itself on supplying products designed to maximize the suitable life, rope in service will eventually degrade to the point where it can no longer serve its original function.
 However, that degradation can often occur in a localized section of the rope leaving much of the line length still in working condition.
 Rather than encouraging disposal and replacement of any damaged rope, Samson provides resources to repair and extend product lifetime.